Wide leg pants are an everyday staple in my wardrobe, and let me tell you I have tried a ton of them out there!

-I have gathered the best of the best when it comes to wide leg pants and you will definitely find the pair you are looking for in this list!
+I have gathered the best of the best when it comes to wide leg pants so you will definitely find the pair you are looking for in this list!

-High waisted, raw hemmed, lots-o-pockets utility pant.
+They’re the high waisted, raw hemmed, lots-o-pockets utility pant.
 This is a brand I have not personally tried since I cannot fit in the sizes they have available.
-It is a super cute + mid priced pant though!
+It’s a super cute + mid-priced pant though!

 Pros: Made of hemp and organic cotton